 Are families welcome to visit?

 Family members and guests are welcome to visit their loved ones.
-Ongoing contact with family, friends and the community is encouraged as it plays an important role in clients’ well-being and happiness.
+Ongoing contact with family, friends and the community is encouraged as it plays an important role in residents’ well-being and happiness.

 Are there specific visiting hours?

-Family members and guests are welcome to visit clients at any time, however we do ask that consideration is given to the client they are visiting to ensure they are not resting or otherwise occupied.
+Family members and guests are welcome to visit residents at any time, however we do ask that consideration is given to the resident they are visiting to ensure they are not resting or otherwise occupied.

-- We want visitors to be comfortable during their visit and have included some information below to help ensure their health and safety, as well as that of clients and staff.
+- We want visitors to be comfortable during their visit and have included some information below to help ensure their health and safety, as well as that of residents and staff.

 - Visitor parking spaces are located at the front entrance.
 Wheelchair accessible parking is also available.